Water turbine: Design and application

 Turbine selection is based on the available water head, and less so on the available flow rate.
-In general, impulse turbines are used for high head sites, and reaction turbines are used for low head sites.
-Kaplan turbines with adjustable blade pitch are well-adapted to wide ranges of flow or head conditions, since their peak efficiency can be achieved over a wide range of flow conditions.
+In general, impulse turbines are used for high head sites, and reaction turbines are used for low-head sites.
+Kaplan turbines with adjustable blade pitch are well-adapted to wide ranges of flow or head conditions, since their peak efficiency can be achieved over a wide range of flows.